Have We Reached Peak Oil? (Updated 2023)

 Of course, historical calls for peak oil have not been without pushback from critics who see drops in oil demand as a natural part of the ebb and flow of a dynamic global market.

-Also writing in Forbes, energy economist Michael Lynch, a distinguished fellow at the Energy Policy Research Foundation, and president of strategic energy and economic research, highlights the rebound in automotive travel in China post-lockdown and the “growing market share for SUVs” as signals that a strong market for oil still exists.
+Also writing in Forbes, in 2021 energy economist Michael Lynch, a distinguished fellow at the Energy Policy Research Foundation and president of strategic energy and economic research, highlighted the rebound in automotive travel in China post-lockdown and the “growing market share for SUVs” as signals that a strong market for oil still exists.

-He points out that the IEA’s January 2021 world energy outlook “included data showing that the market share for SUVs had doubled and tripled since 2010, including in China and India, and dwarfs that of battery electric vehicles.”
+He pointed out that the IEA’s January 2021 world energy outlook “included data showing that the market share for SUVs had doubled and tripled since 2010, including in China and India, and dwarfs that of battery EVs.”
 According to the IEA, internal combustion engine SUVs accounted for a record 42 percent of the global auto market in 2020.

 The trucking, shipping and aviation markets, which constitute the majority of today’s oil demand in the transportation sector, are expected to remain highly dependent on oil.
 But in the decades ahead it is possible that new alternative energy technologies could bring competition for oil products in this sector.
-These include large-scale energy storage systems as well as solar and wind power systems.
+These include large-scale energy storage systems, as well as solar and wind power systems.
+Emerging technologies such as 3D printing are deglobalizing manufacturing supply chains, which could reduce the need for shipping and hence bunker fuel.

-Oil still has a future in the global energy mix
+Does oil still have a future in the global energy mix?

-Regardless of when peak oil happens — today, next year or in the decades to come — it is coming.
+Regardless of when peak oil happens — today, next year or in the following decades — it is coming.
 However, global energy demand remains high, and oil’s role in meeting that demand will not disappear overnight.
-Rather, we’re in for a gradual decline as the world transitions to a broader energy mix that includes more carbon-free sources.
+Rather, we’re in for a gradual decline as the world transitions to a broader energy mix with more carbon-free sources.

 Perhaps Shell CEO Ben van Beurden said it best: “Even as the world decarbonizes, it will still need oil and gas for decades to come.”